shoaibur/Tutorials/Machine Learning Data Science/Probability_Statistics.md

 **Exercise Problems (collection continuing from different sources!)**

+* There are four people in a room that haven’t met before.
+They are told to shake hands, exactly once, of every other person in the room so that they all meet each other.
+If each of these people shake their hands with every other person exactly once then how many handshakes are going to occur?

+* You have 8 coins in a bag.
+3 of them are unfair and they have 60% chance of coming up with head when flipped.
+You randomly chose one coin from the bag and flip it two times.
+What is the probability of getting two heads?

+* Find the probability of rolling doubles on two six-sided dice numbered from 1 to 6

+* There are 26 letters in english.
+1) can you tell me # of possible combinations of creating 3 letter words when we can use the each letter as many time as we want 2) and when we can use each letter only once?

+* Software tester a found 80 bugs.
+Software tester b found 60 bugs.
+And they found 40 bugs that were common between them.
+Can you estimate the total number of bugs in the system?

 * Bobo the amoeba has a 25%, 25%, and 50% chance of producing 0, 1, or 2 o spring, respectively.
 Each of Bobo’s descendants also has the same probabilities.
 What is the probability that Bobo’s lineage dies out?

 * In any 15-minute interval, there is a 20% probability that you will see at least one shooting star.
 What is the probability that you see at least one shooting star in the period of an hour?